Skip to content

 Need Program or office What it may help with Reality check

-Cash help Nevada TANF Time-limited cash help for some families with children.
+Cash help Nevada TANF Time-limited help for some families with children.
 TANF has strict rules, work steps, and income limits.

-Rent County social services Possible rent, utility, or other hardship help, depending on county and funding.
+Rent County social services Possible rent, utility, or hardship help, depending on county and funding.
 Funds can run out.
 Apply early and keep written notices.

 Utilities Energy Assistance Program Help with home energy costs for qualifying households.
 It is usually not instant.
 Call your utility too.